Aliyu Wins Urban Planning, Housing-Friendly Gov Of The Year Award

-Sokoto State Governor, Ahmed Aliyu has emerged winner of the 2024 Urban and Housing-friendly Governor’s Award.
+Governor Ahmed Aliyu of Sokoto State, on Saturday, emerged winner of the 2024 Urban and Housing-Friendly Governor’s Award.

-The statement issued by Abubakar Bawa, Press Secretary to the state Governor stated that Aliyu scaled through the list of the 3 Governors earlier nominated for the 2024 award to emerge overall winner.
+The Governor scaled through the list of the 3 Governors earlier nominated for the 2024 award to emerge an overall winner.

 The prestigious award was conferred on Gov. Aliyu in recognition of his outstanding performance in urban planning and housing development, as well as ensuring an effective system in the issuance of a certificate of occupancy in Sokoto State.